jeffdonthemic/jeffdonthemic.github.io/_posts/2009-02-24-returning-contacts-and-leads-with-custom-wrapper-class.markdown

 ---
 layout: post
 title:  Returning Contacts and Leads with Custom Wrapper Class
 description: Unfortunately alot of companies use Leads and Contacts interchangeably.
-Her...
+Here is a small Apex class that performs a SOSL search across Contacts and Leads by email address.
+The method then wraps each Contact and Lead as a generic Person object and returns them to the caller as a List. public class PersonService {      public class Person {          String id;         String firstName;         String lastName;         String company;         String email;         String phone;         String sObjec
 date: 2009-02-24 18:00:00 +0300
-image:  '/images/stock/3.jpg'
+image:  '/images/slugs/returning-contacts-and-leads-with-custom-wrapper-class.jpg'
 tags:   ["2009", "public"]
 ---
 <p>Unfortunately alot of companies use Leads and Contacts interchangeably.
 Here is a small Apex class that performs a SOSL search across Contacts and Leads by email address.
 The method then wraps each Contact and Lead as a generic Person object and returns them to the caller as a List.</p>
-<pre><code class="language-javascript">public class PersonService {
+{% highlight js %}public class PersonService {

     public class Person {